 Figure 3.
 Regional differences for the length of the stigma and style and the length of the stamen from flowers that developed in the control treatment.
 Asterisks and letters indicate differences that are statistically significant.
-There are significant differences between regions for style and stigma length (F25 = 4.453, p = 0.045) and stamen length (F25 = 12.071, p = 0.002).
+There are significant differences between regions ( for style and stigma length (F25 = 4.453, p = 0.045) and stamen length (F25 = 12.071, p = 0.002).

 Figure 4.
 The length of the stigma plus style and the length of the stamen from flowers in hot and control conditions (strictly northern populations).
 Asterisks and letters indicate differences that are statistically significant.
 There are significant differences between regions for style and stigma length (F98 = 34.408, p = 6.044e-08) and stamen length (F107 = 70.272, p = 2.272e-13).